The most serious type of Public Order offence is the Riot. If you are accused of Rioting, the Prosecution will need to prove that:

 The solicitors at Stephen Lickrish & Associates have dealt with clients who are accused of being part of serious rioting, and are experienced in reviewing very detailed evidence in serious cases.
 We can represent clients in Greater Manchester and in the North West, as well as throughout the country.
 If you, or someone you know, are accused of this offence, contact us to see how we can help you.

-Riot Solicitors in Manchester, England
+Riot Solicitors in Manchester, London, Birmingham, England & Wales

 - Public Order Offences